theunistudent/Sonar-Object-Detection-Using-Machine-Learning/ReadMe.txt

 Metrics
-Performance metrics recorded at each epoch.
+Performance metrics recorded at each epoch and stored in CSV files.

 CNN Models and Architecture
 Initial models were binary classifiers for detecting man-made objects.
 Each CNN block in the architecture applies convolution, batch normalization, ReLU activation, and dropout layers.
 Multiple configurations were tested (e.g., 1-layer, 4-layer, 5-layer, and 18-layer CNNs).